 To find out more about how Cast UK can help you find and recruit candidates within Rhondda or source a new job in Rhondda then contact one of our consultant team on 0161 825 0825.

-Our client, a market leading clothing business, is looking to appoint a Demand Forecaster to join their head office team based in South Manchester.
+Our client, a growing retail business, is looking to appoint an E-commerce Merchandiser to join their close-knit and friendly head office team based in the North West.

 £40000.00 - £45000.00 per annum

 Our client, who are a growing Logistics business, is looking to recruit an experienced Marketing Manager to help grow their online presence.

 A leading company based in Bradford is looking to recruit a Inventory & Planning Specialist.

 Our client, a leading fashion retailer, is looking to appoint an Assistant Ecommerce Trading Merchandiser to join their dynamic head office team based in Greater Manchester.

 Up to £18000 per annum + staff discount